zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

 > Currently it is possible to test the functional demo 'arcade', <http://localhost:8082/demos/arcade_game_simulator/>, i.e., to test the interactions PVS-Arcade Widget.
 That is, to use PVS instructions to maintain the simulation state.

+> On demo <http://localhost:8082/demos/track_generator_simulator/> is possible to create a new track using TrackGenerator widget as step 1 will demonstrate.

 1. **Create the desired track either using methods that generate the track randomly or using methods that generate the track based on the provided layout.**

 ```